 Here are a few more tips:

 - Get a good night’s sleep.
 A good sleep sets the tone for a fresh, stress-free day.
-Include Poppy Seed Chutney in your diet — for the recipe, visit the recipes
+Include Poppy Seed Chutney in your diet.

 - Emotional trauma aggravates Sadhaka Pitta, and one result can be waking up at night feeling restless and depressed.
 To soothe your Sadhaka Pitta and help the process of going back to sleep, drink a cool glass of milk with a spoonful of Organic Rose Petal Spread.